-- Provide a challenging high-quality vocational program in Concept Art, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds. - Offer a robust and vocationally relevant foundation degree in Concept Art that will allow students to develop their interests personally and professionally. - Develop graduates who have the ability to reflect and learn from their workplace experience in the computer games industry and relate this experience to relevant theory and practical projects. - Develop graduates who have a balance between subject specific skills (expressive, creative, technical) and transferable skills (communication, teamwork, project management) which are key to being employable in the games or art industries. - Develop graduates who have an analytical and reflective understanding of games and art in the context of the workplace today and in relation to the wider social and cultural environment.
+- Provide a challenging high-quality vocational program in computer games, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds. - Offer a robust and vocationally relevant foundation degree in computer games that will allow students to develop their interests personally and professionally. - Develop graduates who have the ability to reflect and learn from their workplace experience in the computer games industry and relate this experience to relevant theory and practical projects. - Develop graduates who have a balance between subject specific skills (expressive, creative, technical) and transferable skills (communication, teamwork, project management) which are key to being employable in the computer games industry. - Develop graduates who have an analytical and reflective understanding of computer games in the context of the workplace today and in relation to the wider social and cultural environment. - Produce graduates who have an analytical and reflective understanding of games art and the development processes, in the context of the workplace today and in relation to the wider social and cultural environment.